Karppimc/Distributed-Drone-Delivery/README.md

 # Distributed Drone Delivery System

-This project implements a distributed drone delivery system using RabbitMQ for message communication.
-The application simulates a drone that responds to commands such as `start-drone`, `land`, and `return-to-base`.
+This project implements a distributed drone delivery system using RabbitMQ and a service-based architecture.
+The system consists of three main components:
+1. **Device** - Simulates a drone responding to commands via RabbitMQ.
+2. **Inventory** - Manages the fleet of drones.
+3. **Delivery** - Manages delivery requests and assigns drones.

+---

 ## Prerequisites

-Before running the application, ensure you have the following installed:
+Ensure you have the following installed:

-1. **Java Development Kit (JDK)**: Version 17 or above.
+- **Java Development Kit (JDK)**: Version 17 or above.
-2. **Maven**: For building and running the Spring Boot application.
+- **Maven**: For building and running the Spring Boot applications.
-3. **RabbitMQ**: Installed and running locally.
-Ensure the RabbitMQ Management Plugin is enabled.
+- **RabbitMQ**: Installed and running locally with the Management Plugin enabled.
-4. **CURL**: For sending test commands to RabbitMQ.
+- **CURL**: For sending test commands to RabbitMQ and services.

+---

 ## Setup Instructions